kubeckaj/JKCS.py-Manual/docs/source/JKQC.rst

     * - Specified
       - Description
     * - NOTHING
-      - takes in all *.log files
+      - takes in all .log files working in folder
     * - FILES
-      - takes in all specified *.log, *.out, *.xyz files
+      - takes in all specified .log, .out, .xyz files
     * - DATABASES
-      - takes in all specifies (-in) *.pkl databases
+      - takes in all specified (-in) .pkl databases
     * - COMBINED
       - FILES and DATABASES combined